carnival-data/carnival/app/carnival-core/README.md

 ```

-### Live Data
+### HTTP
-There are two flavors of tests, those that require a live database and those that do not.
-By default, test that require a live database are disabled.
-To run a live data test, use the `test.vine.live.data` flag:
+Some of the tests require external HTTP resources.
+To run these tests:

 ```
-gradle -Dtest.vine.live.data=true ...
+gradle -Dtest.http=true ...
 ```

 ### Neo4j Graph
 Some tests create and use a Neo4j graph.
 By default convention, these tests will run in a transation and call `graph.tx().rollback()` to roll back the transaction at the end of testing.
 To disable this functionality and instead call `graph.tx().commit()`, set the `test.graph.rollback` flag to false: